dynamsoft-docs/capture-vision-docs-mobile/programming/ios/api-reference/core/basic-structures/image-tag.md

 ---
 layout: default-layout
-title: DSImageTag - Dynamsoft Core Module iOS Edition API Reference
+title: DSImageTag - Dynamsoft Capture Vision iOS Edition API Reference
-description: The class DSImageTag of Dynamsoft Core Module represents an image tag that can be attached to an image in a system.
+description: The class DSImageTag of Dynamsoft Capture Vision iOS represents an image tag that can be attached to an image in a system.
 It contains information about the image, such as the image ID and the image capture distance mode.
 keywords: image tag, objective-c, swift
 needGenerateH3Content: true
 needAutoGenerateSidebar: true